 We promote self-directed learning, allowing newcomers to take charge of their needs at their own pace.
-We serve permanent residents, refugees, temporary workers and their dependents, Canadian citizens, and dependents of study permit holders (for a complete list of new Manitobans who are eligible for our services, please go to our Registration page).
+We serve permanent residents, refugees, and Ukrainian temporary residents who are in Manitoba (for a complete list of newcomers who are eligible for our services, please go to our Registration page).